velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 "You're sure eager to get your hands on your haul."
 I examine my reflection in a nearby mirror.
 "Either that or you're here to play dress-up."

 "What can I say, I'm a busy man."
 Ferret lights a cigar.
 "How much for the girl, incident'ly?
-I know folks as'd pay top credit for her."
+I know folks as'd pay top plat for her."

 "Ferret, it's almost like you *want* me to cut on you."

-"Aw, not for sale, eh?"
-Ferret shakes his head.
-"Right shame.
-You've *got* my cargo, aye?"
+"*Not for sale?*" Ferret gives me a disbelieving look.
+"I *do* hope you've got my *cargo,* then," he says, a calculated frisson of menace shifting his tone.
+"I'm not sure I could *suffer* any further disappointments."

-"I *have* twenty kilos of opium," I say.
+"I *have* twenty kilos of opium," I return, blithely ignoring the implied threat -- Ferret's equivalent of target practice.
 "Fresh off a subsistence world.
 They're not *yours* until I hear the sweet clink of clean coins."

 "That's all I needed to know."
 Tiny lights dance across the screen in his contact lenses as he updates his ledger, and he tosses me a purse.
-"Delivery at the usual location."
+"We'll do this the usual way."

 I unzip the purse and glance inside.
 It's filled with platinum.
 "You're not even asking to see the goods first?
-I'm touched."
+Ferret.
+I'm *touched.*"

 "Sparrow, when have you ever told a lie?"
-Ferret slaps me on the back.
-"Be seein' you 'round.
-And if you change your mind about the girl, my finder's fee--"
+Ferret slaps me on the ass.
+"Be seein' you 'bout.
+Tch, and when you change your mind about the girl, my finder's fee--"

-"Tell me, now I have your money, what's to keep me from dumping your ass out the nearest airlock?"
+"Tell me, now I have your money, what's to keep me from feeding you ass-first to the Void out the nearest airlock?"

 "That's what we all love about you, Sparrow; your impeccable sense of humor."
 Ferret waves jauntily.
-"Honor and grace!"
-With that, he slips out into the causeway.
+"Honor and grace, my dear!"
+And with that curt valediction, he's gone, slipping out into the causeway.

 "Who was that?" asks Wren, emerging from the changing room.

-"A grease stain shaped like a man.
+"A grease stain in the shape of a man.
 We do business sometimes.
 How's the bodywarmer?"

-"It's -- I don't know, it's comfortable, but it's a little snug?"
+"It's -- I don't know, it's comfortable, but it's a little snug?
+Especially, um."
+She touches her breast, flushing slightly.

 "It's got to be.
 Baggy clothes don't work well when you got no gravity to hold them down, and they're a risk around machinery.
 Now let's find you a few pairs of tights."